Ramonmelod/my-curriculum/curriculum-english.md

 - [rinha de backend - 2024](https://github.com/Ramonmelod/rinha-de-backend-2024-q1-nodejs)

+  Implementation of an API in Node.js using the Express framework to handle HTTP requests with GET and POST methods.
+The infrastructure includes Nginx as a reverse proxy, Docker for containerization, and PostgreSQL as the database.

 - [Jogo do Mário - Frontend com consulta a API](https://github.com/Ramonmelod/supermario)

+  Implementation of a Mario game with integration to an API for querying and registering players' scores in a database.

 - [Api utilizando Express](https://github.com/Ramonmelod/Ramonmelod-servidorNodeRecordistasMario)

+Implementation of an API in Node.js using the Express framework to handle HTTP requests with GET and POST methods coming from the Mario game application mentioned above.
+This API uses PostgreSQL as the database management system.

 - [Clone Tabnews](https://github.com/Ramonmelod/clone-tabnews)

+Implementation of a full-stack project with backend using Next.js, frontend using React, and PostgreSQL as the database management system.

 ### Links